GlobalWebIndex/challenge-python-v1/README.md

   ```
   ./manage.py createsuperuser
   ```
-  add name, mail and password
+  add name, mail and password: use those as credentials to enter the admin site.
 - run the server in port 8001 (so it does not conflict with the port run in docker) with:
   ```
   ./manage.py runserver 8001